govind-sec/PAM-Phantom/README.md

 # PAM-Phantom — Linux PAM Persistence Research (Defensive PoC)

 > ⚠️ **Disclaimer:** This project is intended strictly for defensive security education, malware analysis, and isolated lab research.
-Do not deploy or test it on systems without explicit authorization.
+The author is not responsible for misuse, unauthorized deployment, or illegal activities performed using this project.

 ---